Set up your agent safely

 Run on a dedicated computer

-Install OpenClaw on a dedicated machine—for example a Mac Mini or an old MacBook—rather than your main laptop or shared computer.
+Install your agent on a dedicated machine-for example a Mac Mini or an old MacBook-rather than your main laptop or shared computer.
 The bot needs to stay running 24/7 so it can respond when you message it, so use a machine you can leave on.
 On Mac, you can use a free app (e.g. Amphetamine) to prevent sleep if needed.

 2